bamless/extlib/README.md

 examples check out the [examples/example.c](https://github.com/bamless/extlib/blob/master/examples/example.c) file.

 > NOTE: The library by default exports all symbols without any prefix.
-If you want find any conflicts
+If you find any conflicts
 > when using in your project, you can define `EXT_LIB_NO_SHORTHANDS` before including any of the
 > library headers to disable names without prefixes.